 Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 Accounting for nearly half of all cancers in the United States, skin cancer is the most common of all cancers.
 Melanoma, the most serious type of skin cancer, accounts for more than 76,000 cases of skin cancer annually.
-Over 3.5 million cases of basal and squamous cell skin cancer diagnosed nationwide each year, according to the Skin Cancer Foundation.
+Over 3.5 million cases of basal and squamous cell skin cancer are diagnosed nationwide each year, according to the Skin Cancer Foundation.
 Merkel cell cancer a less common form of skin cancer, results in approximately 1,500 new cases being diagnosed per year.
 Other less common skin cancers include those that occur around sweat glands, those that arise from the immune system, and those that originate in other organs but spread to the skin.

 The experienced, collaborative team of specialists at NorthShore Kellogg Cancer Center combines the most advanced scientific knowledge and technology with a comprehensive and compassionate approach to care, creating a program of personalized medicine and patient-centered care for each individual diagnosed with melanoma and other skin cancers, such as Merkel cell carcinoma, basal cell carcinoma and squamous cell carcinoma.

 Drawing from the diverse experience of dermatologists, surgeons, nurses, researchers and a host of other highly trained healthcare professionals, the Kellogg Cancer Center team works collaboratively and is dedicated to putting patients—and families—at the center of a healthcare experience that delivers compassionate, quality care.

 After a skin cancer diagnosis is made, our multidisciplinary team meets regularly in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
 For melanoma and other aggressive forms of skin cancer, your team may include your medical oncologist, surgeon, dermatologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.

 Research and Clinical Trials